Canada Deemed Disposition on Death in 2026: How the Flat 50% Capital Gains Inclusion Rate Sets the Tax Bill on a $1.2M Ontario Investment Portfolio

 • 1Section 70(5) of the Income Tax Act deems all non-registered assets sold at fair market value immediately before death.
 There is no actual sale — the CRA treats it as if you sold everything at the moment before you died, and the capital gain hits your terminal T1 return.

-• 3Ontario's top combined marginal rate of 53.53% applies to taxable income above approximately $253,000 — and this estate lands deep into that bracket under both scenarios.
-The 2026 inclusion rate change does not affect the marginal rate; it increases the amount of income that reaches that rate.
+• 3Ontario's top combined marginal rate of 53.53% applies to taxable income above approximately $253,000 — and this estate lands deep into that bracket.
+On $400,000 of taxable capital gain plus modest pension income, combined federal + Ontario tax on the terminal return is approximately $185,000.

-• 4OAS is fully clawed back on the terminal return in both scenarios.
+• 4OAS is fully clawed back on the terminal return.
 The OAS recovery tax at 15% kicks in above $95,323 of net income and eliminates the entire OAS pension by approximately $155,000.
-With $400K+ of taxable income, any OAS the deceased received in the year of death is repaid in full — roughly $8,900.
+With $400K+ of taxable income, any OAS the deceased received in the year of death is repaid in full — roughly $2,227 on three months of 2026 payments.

 The Scenario: $1.2M Ontario Portfolio, $400K Cost Base, Death in 2026

-Estate snapshot — the portfolio that triggers the comparison
+Estate snapshot — the portfolio that triggers the deemed disposition

 • Deceased: Margaret, age 73, died March 2026.
 Ontario resident (Oakville).
 Widowed — no surviving spouse.